NixOS/nixpkgs/doc/hooks/postgresql-test-hook.section.md

  - `postgresqlEnableTCP`: set to `1` to enable TCP listening.
 Flaky; not recommended.
  - `postgresqlStartCommands`: defaults to `pg_ctl start`.

+## Hooks {#sec-postgresqlTestHook-hooks}

+A number of additional hooks are ran in postgresqlTestHook

+ - `postgresqlTestSetupPost`: ran after postgresql has been set up.

 ## TCP and the Nix sandbox {#sec-postgresqlTestHook-tcp}

 `postgresqlEnableTCP` relies on network sandboxing, which is not available on macOS and some custom Nix installations, resulting in flaky tests.